Strahinja/hexfonted/README.md

 Status changelog
 ----------------

+`2014-07-20` Added the import and export functions, as well as the character list.

 `2014-07-20` HexFontEd is in the early alpha stage.
 Only the character editor is
              (mostly) functional.
 Next up will be the character list.